 Literature and art

-Egyptians were known for writing scripts and literature on the pyramids and coffins, ancient Egyptians wrote poetry and tales, they also wrote autobiography on the royal tombs.
-Narrative literature examples were found such as "story of sinuhe" which is considered one of the ancient Egyptian literature first works.
-The story narrates the afterlife journey for king Amenhoteb the first, the founder of the 12th dynasty.
+Egyptians were known for writing scripts and literature on the pyramids and coffins, ancient Egyptians wrote poetry and tales, they also wrote an autobiography on the royal tombs.
+Narrative literature examples were found such as "story of sinuhe" which is considered one of the ancient Egyptian literature's first works.
+The story narrates the afterlife journey for king Amenhotep the first, the founder of the 12th dynasty.
 Middle Egypt was the thriving language of Egyptian literature.
-The westcar papyrus was also written in the same language by one of the anonymous authors , yet the piece is considered one of the Egyptian classics.
-It is a set of five stories about miracles performed by some magicians in the royal court of king khufu of the 4th dynasty, each story was told by one of king khufu sons.
-The westcar papyrus is now displayed in the Egyptian museum in Berlin.
+The west car papyrus was also written in the same language by one of the anonymous authors, yet the piece is considered one of the Egyptian classics.
+It is a set of five stories about miracles performed by some magicians in the royal court of king Khufu of the 4th dynasty, each story was told by one of king Khufu sons.
+The west car papyrus is now displayed in the Egyptian Museum in Berlin.

 Egyptian gods and religion

-Ancient Egypt had enough gods suit everyone taste.
+Ancient Egypt had enough gods suit everyone's tastes.
 From fertility gods and sun gods to war and death gods, there was always a blank space to add more gods whether from other foreign cultures or by combining some Egyptian deities.
 There were main feature gods principal of the state such as Horus, Amon, Osiris, Isis, path and thoth, but the small communities and private temples had their own regional private gods such as Bastet, Nekhbet and Khunso.
 Each god had his own image and was representing main theme or some religious morals.
-For example, god Horus usually painted on the temples as falcon headed god with double crown representing divine kingship.
-Osiris was god of the underworld, also known as god of fertility and her function was judging the dead, usually depicted as green skinned man dressed as royal pharaoh.
-There were also female goddess such as Hathor, goddess of the sky, sun, love and art.
-She usually was depicted on the temples as a cow holding the sun between is horns and sometimes painted as beautiful queen with cow horns.
-Functions and tasks were divided between deities according gender.
-For example, the task of guarding necropolises was given to a male deity, goddess Hathor was also the guardian of the necropolis and the Egyptians dedicated her a temple named (Hathor temple) in Dendera located west of Luxor city
+For example, the god Horus usually painted on the temples as the falcon-headed god with a double crown representing divine kingship.
+Osiris was a god of the underworld, also known as a god of fertility and her function was judging the dead, usually depicted as a green-skinned man dressed as royal pharaoh.
+There were also female goddesses such as Hathor, goddess of the sky, sun, love and art.
+She usually was depicted on the temples as a cow holding the sun between is horns and sometimes painted as a beautiful queen with cow horns.
+Functions and tasks were divided between deities according to gender.
+For example, the task of guarding necropolises was given to a male deity, goddess Hathor was also, the guardian of the necropolis and the Egyptians dedicated her a temple named (Hathor temple) in Dendera located west of Luxor city

 About the author